allison-johnson/javascript-recipes-app/notes.md

 Substance
+[] Limit number of notes on card
+    [] Allow user to type in note even if it's "off" the form [] Maybe attach form to a higher-up element than the card?

 [] Abstract note functionality out of recipe.js and into a note.js class?

 [] Clear fields when form is submitted